Bridge in Singapore

 Skyline of Singapore, Merlion, Singapore Flyer, Gardens by the Bay, Marina Bay Sands, Light and Sound show

-A full day of walking in the downtown core of Singapore
+A full day walking through the iconic downtown core of Singapore.

 Skyline of Singapore can be best seen from the rooftop of 1-altitude bar.